emvolz/treedater-earlySL/README.md

 ## Summary
 * Our rates are a little lower, but close to, what was reported by Moller et al. using the structured coalescent prior, especially with a strict clock.
 * The estimated TMRCA is in early 2014, which is an acceptable estimate.
-This is intermediate between the estimates using structured coalescent and other priors reported by Muller.
+This is intermediate between the estimates using structured coalescent and other priors reported by Moller.
 * We can't very well estimate the lower bound of TMRCA from this small aligment using the parametric bootstrap.
 The priors used in the Bayesian methods probably have a large influence on that.
+We also have overly wide confidence intervals.
+This could be improved by using a more time consuming bootstrap procedure.
-* Estimates could not doubt be improved by doing a proper phylogenetic analysis and fine-tuning parameters
+* Estimates could certainly be improved by doing a proper phylogenetic analysis and fine-tuning parameters
 * All of the preceding analysis took less than one minute of computation time.